Want to learn more? Download the whitepaper: The Director’s Guide to Observability.

 The future of this model includes everyone’s input

-Observability is evolving as a discipline, so the endpoint of “the very best o11y” will always be shifting.
+Observability is evolving as a discipline, so the endpoint of “the very best o11y” will always shift.
 We welcome feedback and input.
 Our observations are guided by our experience, and intuition and are not yet necessarily quantitative or statistically representative in the same way that the Accelerate State of DevOps surveys are.
 As more people review this model and give us feedback, we’ll evolve the maturity model.
 After all, a good practitioner of observability should always be open to understanding how new data affects their original model and hypothesis.

-The Model
+The model

 The following is a list of capabilities that are directly impacted by the quality of your observability practice.
 It’s not an exhaustive list, but is intended to represent the breadth of potential areas of the business.
 For each of these capabilities, we’ve provided its definition, some examples of what your world looks like when you’re doing that thing well, and some examples of what it looks like when you’re not doing it well.
-Lastly, we’ve included some thoughts on how that capability fundamentally requires observability–how improving your level of observability can help your organization achieve its business objectives.
+Lastly, we’ve included some thoughts on how that capability fundamentally requires observability, and how improving your level of observability can help your organization achieve its business objectives.

 The quality of one’s observability practice depends upon both technical and social factors.
-Observability is not a property of the computer system alone or the people alone.
+Observability is not a property of the computer system alone—or the people alone.
 Too often, discussions of observability are focused only on the technicalities of instrumentation, storage, and querying, and not upon how a system is used in practice.

 If teams feel uncomfortable or unsafe applying their tooling to solve problems, then they won’t be able to achieve results.
-Tooling quality depends upon factors such as whether it’s easy enough to add instrumentation, whether it can ingest the data in sufficient granularity, and whether it can answer the questions humans pose.
+Tooling quality depends upon factors such as whether it’s easy enough to add instrumentation, whether it can ingest the data in sufficient granularity, and whether it can answer the questions humans ask.
 The same tooling need not be used to address each capability, nor does strength of tooling for one capability necessarily translate to success with all the suggested capabilities.

 If you’re familiar with the concept of production excellence, you’ll notice a lot of overlap in both this list of relevant capabilities and in their business outcomes.